ABOUT US: Andy Tallone and the award-winning Yellow Bike

 in San Jose CA. This is the ultimate classic British bike shop, and reminds me of the old days at Clawson's.
 They have every part & tool every invented for any Brit bike you've ever heard of & they're great people.
 They not only helped me with all my bikes, we have ridden together & become good friends.THE YELLOW BIKE

+.
 Why did I sell it?
 I'm still asking myself that same question.
 I loved that bike.
 I guess I was done with it.
 I'd done everything I wanted to do & then some.
 There was nothing left to do to it, so I let it go & started looking for my next project.
 I recently found it, a 1979 Triumph T140D Bonneville Special, and it's sitting in pieces right now.
-But I'm racing against the clock trying to get it ready for the first ride of the season on March 5, 2011, all through the Sacramento River Delta Country.
-Check out the progress of our official
+But I'm racing against the clock trying to get it ready for the first ride of the season.
+Check out the progress of our official Project Bike

 But, I never stopped riding, because in the end, it's all about the ride.
 Besides countless Classic British Motorcycles, I've owned numerous Harleys & currently own a 2008 Harley-Davidson Dyna Street Bob.
 In May 2009, I rode it from California to Tampa Bay FL last year, 3,065 miles one way.
 (Crated the bikes & UPS'ed them home.)
 We took Highway 10 the whole way, wouldn't recommend it.
 We were in the desert 4 days.
 It took 3 days just to cross Texas!
 But what a trip!
 I call it my "Once-in-a-lifetime Trip", although I plan to do more like it.